Lowe’s Companies (NYSE:LOW) Given New $285.00 Price Target at Telsey Advisory Group

 Lowe’s Companies (NYSE:LOW – Get Rating) had its price target upped by Telsey Advisory Group from $275.00 to $285.00 in a report released on Thursday, Price Targets.com reports.
 They currently have an outperform rating on the home improvement retailer’s stock.

 A number of other equities research analysts have also issued reports on LOW.
 Evercore ISI began coverage on Lowe’s Companies in a research report on Tuesday, February 15th.
 They issued an outperform rating for the company.
-Citigroup upped their price target on Lowe’s Companies from $270.00 to $292.00 and gave the company a buy rating in a research report on Tuesday, January 18th.
-Wells Fargo & Company upped their price target on Lowe’s Companies from $280.00 to $295.00 and gave the company an overweight rating in a research report on Monday, December 13th.
-Barclays upped their price objective on Lowe’s Companies from $215.00 to $280.00 and gave the company an overweight rating in a report on Thursday, November 18th.
-Finally, Piper Sandler upped their price objective on Lowe’s Companies from $231.00 to $295.00 and gave the company an overweight rating in a report on Thursday, November 18th.
+DA Davidson upped their price target on Lowe’s Companies from $286.00 to $292.00 in a research report on Thursday, December 30th.
+Gordon Haskett upgraded Lowe’s Companies from an accumulate rating to a buy rating and dropped their price target for the company from $284.00 to $275.00 in a research report on Thursday, February 10th.
+Morgan Stanley upped their price target on Lowe’s Companies from $265.00 to $280.00 and gave the company an overweight rating in a research report on Tuesday, January 18th.
+Finally, OTR Global upgraded Lowe’s Companies from a mixed rating to a positive rating in a report on Tuesday, February 15th.
 One equities research analyst has rated the stock with a sell rating, four have given a hold rating and twenty have given a buy rating to the company.
 According to MarketBeat, Lowe’s Companies presently has a consensus rating of Buy and a consensus target price of $263.30.

 NYSE:LOW opened at $219.18 on Thursday.
 Lowe’s Companies has a 12 month low of $150.84 and a 12 month high of $263.31.
 The stock has a 50 day moving average of $237.93 and a two-hundred day moving average of $228.15.
 The firm has a market cap of $147.67 billion, a P/E ratio of 18.31, a price-to-earnings-growth ratio of 1.18 and a beta of 1.31.

-Lowe’s Companies announced that its Board of Directors has initiated a stock repurchase plan on Wednesday, December 15th that authorizes the company to repurchase $13.00 billion in outstanding shares.
-This repurchase authorization authorizes the home improvement retailer to repurchase up to 7.6% of its stock through open market purchases.
-Stock repurchase plans are usually an indication that the company’s management believes its shares are undervalued.
+Lowe’s Companies declared that its board has approved a share repurchase program on Wednesday, December 15th that permits the company to buyback $13.00 billion in outstanding shares.
+This buyback authorization permits the home improvement retailer to purchase up to 7.6% of its stock through open market purchases.
+Stock buyback programs are usually a sign that the company’s leadership believes its shares are undervalued.

 Lowe’s Companies Company Profile (Get Rating)